dbenn/cgp/README.md

 # cgp
 Conceptual Graph processes

-Preface
+Preface (2015)
 -------
-This was an outcome of Masters work ending in 2001 as evidenced by a hint of anacronism.
+This was an outcome of Masters work ending in 2001 as evidenced by the odd anacronism.

 Introduction
 ------------